hashicorp-community/tf-helper/README.md

 # Inspect a configuration in the current directory for variable information;
 # create any variables that do not exist in the Terraform Enterprise workspace
-# but which have values in the automatically loaded tfvars sources.
+# but which may have values in the automatically loaded tfvars sources such as
+# terraform.tfvars.
 tfe pushvars -name org_name/workspace_name .

 # Same as above but also specify a -var-file to include, just as when